 Our most popular single-coffee gift!
-The Golden Bean USA award-winning coffee grown and specially processed for us.
+The Golden Bean USA award-winning coffee.

 New packaging technique for ultimate freshness, better than vacuum pack.